Alexedani/Lab5/README.md

-# web-dev-starter
+# Lab 5

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This project consists of a given HTML file with no styling and a given example of how the style of the given HTML should look like.
+The focus of this project is to get more practice with CSS and to create a letterheaded paper template

 ## Getting Started